Contributing to Models

 Creating Models Quick Start

-See the quick start for a no fluff guide to creating your first Meshery model.All of Meshery’s Models, Components, and Relationships can be found in the Meshery Integrations spreadsheet.
-This spreadsheet is the source of truth for the definition of Meshery’s models.
-On a daily schedule, the contents of the Meshery Integrations spreadsheet is refreshed.
+See the quick start for a no fluff guide to creating your first Meshery model.All of Meshery’s Models can be found in the Meshery Integrations spreadsheet.
+This spreadsheet serves as the source of truth for the definition of Meshery’s models and is refreshed daily.

 Model Source Code